emharis/butirpadi/readme.md

 Butirpadi is a suite of web based open source business apps.

-The main Butirpadi Apps include an <a href="https://www.butirpadi.com/page/crm">Open Source CRM</a>,
+The main Butirpadi Apps will soon include an
+<a href="https://www.butirpadi.com/page/crm">Open Source CRM</a>,
 <a href="https://www.butirpadi.com/page/website-builder">Website Builder</a>,
 <a href="https://www.butirpadi.com/page/e-commerce">eCommerce</a>,
 <a href="https://www.butirpadi.com/page/warehouse">Warehouse Management</a>,